saadatzi/IoT_Dashboard/README.md

 ## Description

-This project is designed to collect sensor data (temperature, pressure, moisture), persist it in a time series database (InfluxDB), and display real-time updates on a Blazor dashboard.
-Additionally, it includes a BI dashboard to show cumulative cost metrics.
+This project is designed to collect sensor data (temperature, pressure, humidity), persist it in a time series database (InfluxDB), and display real-time updates on a Blazor dashboard.

 ## Table of Contents